Indonesian occupation of East Timor: Background

 The Portuguese first arrived in Timor in the 16th century, and in 1702 East Timor came under Portuguese colonial administration.
 Portuguese rule was tenuous until the island was divided with the Dutch Empire in 1860.
 A significant battleground during the Pacific War, East Timor was occupied by 20,000 Japanese troops.
 The fighting helped prevent a Japanese occupation of Australia but resulted in 60,000 East Timorese deaths.

 When Indonesia secured its independence after World War II under the leadership of Sukarno, it did not claim control of East Timor, and aside from general anti-colonial rhetoric, it did not oppose Portuguese control of the territory.

 A 1959 revolt in East Timor against the Portuguese was not endorsed by the Indonesian government.
-A 1962 United Nations document notes: "the government of Indonesia has declared that it maintains friendly relations with Portugal and has no claim to Portuguese Timor...".
+A 1962 United Nations document notes: "the government of Indonesia has declared that it maintains friendly relations with Portugal and has no claim to Portuguese Timor..."
 These assurances continued after Suharto took power in 1965.
 An Indonesian official declared in December 1974: "Indonesia has no territorial ambition...
 Thus there is no question of Indonesia wishing to annex Portuguese Timor."

-In 1974, a coup in Lisbon caused significant changes in Portugal's relationship to its colony in Timor.
+In 1974, the Carnation Revolution in Portugal caused significant changes in Portugal's relationship with its colony in Timor.
 The power shift in Europe invigorated movements for independence in colonies like Mozambique and Angola, and the new Portuguese government began a decolonisation process for East Timor.
 The first of these was an opening of the political process.